Create play spaces where kids of

 Beyond the playground features, it’s important to consider other elements that truly make a space inclusive.
 Creating a welcoming, safe, and accessible environment is just as important as the playground itself.
 A fence can help define and contain the area, but also provides a sense of comfort to both children and parents.
 It’s also important to incorporate plenty of shade options, as children’s tolerance levels of sun and heat vary greatly.
 Pathways, ramps, and transfer points should also be considered and made as accessible as possible.
 Pathways should be wide enough to accommodate someone using a mobility device as well as a person walking beside that individual.
 Protective surfacing, such as poured-in-place rubber surfacing, provides a truly accessible experience for kids and adults of all abilities.

 The play that happens on a playground is transformative for both the brain and the body teaching us how to interact with one another, how our bodies move and figuring out how to master new skills.
-Adults and children of all abilities need the opportunity to experience all the benefits play has to offer developmentally.
+Adults and children of all abilities need the opportunity to experience the benefits that play has to offer developmentally.

 Just as every child is unique, every playground should be, too.
 We have partnered with many organizations